14 Day Hobart Tasmania Adventure

 Next stop along the way to Launceston is St Marys where The Purple Possum is an interesting mix of café, wholefoods store, and mini-gallery, featuring a bric-a-brac shed in the rear garden.
 This combination alone is worth seeing – but if you’re into wholefoods the unusual range is enough to have visitors from afar leaving home addresses for deliveries.

-Relaxed and refueled, hit the road once more towards Clarendon Estate – one of Australia’s grandest Georgian Estates.
+Relaxed and refuelled, hit the road once more towards Clarendon Estate – one of Australia’s grandest Georgian Estates.
 Set in 7 hectares of parklands on the banks of the South Esk River, this three-storey convict built Georgian house has servants’ quarters, a heritage walled garden, several farm buildings and a rare avenue of elms.
-For a gold coin donation you can browse the Fly Fishing Museum within the grounds.
+For a gold coin donation, you can browse the Fly Fishing Museum within the grounds.

 Head into Launceston and check in to the Quality Hotel Colonial Launceston, your home for the next two nights.
 For dinner, choose Cataract on Paterson if you’d like your meal delivered on a 400 degree Celsius volcanic stone.
 The restaurant’s industrial design and emphasis on Tasmanian producers is as pleasing as the rare perfectly cooked steak they serve up.